tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Cleenseau Region/Auloutte.md

 ### Notable Residents
 * [[Gideon Thorne]], a prominent fisherman and part-time steward of the small temple
-* Lucien, a skilled fisherman, quite knowledgeable about the river currents
+* Lucien, a skilled fisherman, quite knowledgeable about the river currents, who fished [[Cedric]] from the river
 * Marguerite, the toll collector and miller

 %%^Campaign:None%%